FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 Each edit on the Whiteboard is broadcasted to all others.
 An edit defined as a: `enum Edit { add, remove }`.

-An EditRecord containes the edit, shape, peerId and has a logical time-stamp.
-Every Peer records a sorted array of all EditRecords to generate a consistent state of the Whiteboard accross Peers.
+An EditRecord contains the Edit, Shape, Peer ID, and has a logical time-stamp.
+Every Peer records a sorted array of all EditRecords to generate a consistent state of the Whiteboard across Peers.
-The **Whiteboard** class is the shared instance between the different Threads, where the data about the Peer2Peer network and the Whiteboard it self is stored.
+The **Whiteboard** class is the shared instance between the different Threads, where the data about the Peer2Peer network and the Whiteboard itself is stored.
-The **PeerConnection** class takes care of all communication on one socket connected to one Peer, and is running a thread to receive broadcasted EditRecords.
+The **PeerConnection** class takes care of all communication on one socket connected to one Peer and is running a thread to receive broadcasted EditRecords.
 The **ListingThread** waits for new Peers to join the network and establishes PeerConnetions, which then send the needed information, namely the Addresses of all Peer in the Network and the EditRecords.

-If one Peer disconnects, all other update their List of PeerConnections.
+If one Peer disconnects, all others update their List of PeerConnections.
 The input interaction is the same as in the previous examples.
 With the *stop* keyword the Peer exits.